ASCS-eV/eves/EVES/drafts/EVES-003/eves-003.md

 - Use a listener to detect mint events and synchronize data with the ENVITED-X database.
 - Verify that data referenced in the token metadata is the same as stored in Step 2).
+- Verify the asset in reverse order as in step 1).

 ### 5. Database Synchronization